by Ponlakshmi

 Thus, the Qos of received messages is similar to the QoS of published & subscribed messages.

 The determination of whether the data is a signal or the noise help decide the QoS level to be used.
-When we do data publishing and collection in mission critical industry like Healthcare, Nuclear, Defence, etc., every data is important and it mandates the use of QoS 2 for every message.
+When we do data publishing and collection in mission critical industry like Healthcare, Nuclear, Defense, etc., every data is important and it mandates the use of QoS 2 for every message.
 QoS 1 can be used instead of QoS 2, if your client can handle duplicate message.

 To Learn more about the protocol,